 Home security systems have indeed come a long way in the past few years.
 When compared to the traditional home security systems of the past that had limited capabilities and sometimes confusing controls, smart home security systems are more useful, more secure, and more convenient.
 With mobile apps and other innovative features, they are laying the foundation for smart homes.
-You can control the smart home security system from anywhere and monitor what’s happening inside your home.
+You can control the system from anywhere and monitor what’s happening inside your home.

 Every year, around 2 million home burglaries take place in the U.S. This implies that every 13 seconds, a home is broken into.
-A report by Statista reveals that the demand for smart home security and connected homes is likely to grow steadily and rapidly over the next couple of years, pushing the smart home market valuation to almost $40.9 billion.
+A report by Statista reveals that the demand for home security and connected homes is likely to grow steadily and rapidly over the next couple of years, pushing the smart home market valuation to almost $40.9 billion.
 Thanks to the latest technology, your home can now get better protection and advanced new features, giving you a truly connected and secure home.

 The Importance of Professionally-Installed Smart Home Security Systems